 If yes then be happy...

-The financial health of your organisation may be the indicators of your past decisions but still incredibly important.
+The financial health of your organization may be an indicator of your past decisions but still incredibly important.

-' Money keeps the company alive ' and the financial perspective focus solely on this.
+Money keeps the company alive and the financial perspective focuses solely on this.

 Internal Process Perspective: